What is Corporate Sponsorship?

 The best way to find what you have in common is through research.
 Start with recent statistics and demographic research.
 Do an internet search for statistics on both target demographics.
 Start with exploring what your focus audience needs and hopes for.
 What they use or read, where they go, when, why, how often, etc.

-4. Find a way for your message to be heard – build a strong Platform
+4. Find a way for your message to be heard – build a strong platform

 Sponsors like to see that you have done your best in developing strong communication channels.
 In addition, the more extended reach you can offer to people, the better.
 How do you reach out to people – is it with a blog, press, video, email, social media post, etc?

-Sponsors also want to know about your team and their background.
+Project sponsors also want to know about your team and their background.
 Therefore, the best performing startups have good group dynamics within the company.
 It is all about how people beat the odds and turn cultural differences into a source of inspiration and shared efforts.

 According to the bestseller 'The 7 day' there is a modified version of the Pareto principle when instead of being 80/20 it becomes a new 30/70 rule which appears to be especially relevant.
 As a result, when you are too small, start with putting 70% of your efforts into expansion through external communication and networking, and 30% through your own platform.
 When you become bigger, do the opposite – twist the numbers and focus 70% on your platform and only 30% on external channels.